co-demos/apiviz-frontend/_posts/2019-05-05-installation.md

 -------

-Now you just have to follow the instructions to generate a brand new data visualisation website, and in a couple of steps you website will be set up ...
+Now you just have to follow the instructions to generate a brand new data visualisation website, and in a couple of steps your website will be set up ...

 {% include figure image_path="/documentation/screenshots/new_instance-02.png" alt="admin view" %}